AI Candidate Scoring Explained: How Match Scores Actually Work

 How do I know if my ATS scoring is actually working?

-Track two metrics: time-to-shortlist (how quickly you go from receiving applications to having a client-ready shortlist) and shortlist-to-interview conversion rate (what percentage of candidates you submit actually get interviews).
-If scoring is working, both should improve measurably within the first 60-90 days.
-If they are not improving, the scoring engine is not adding real value.
+Track two metrics over a 90-day window: time-to-shortlist (how quickly you go from receiving applications to having a client-ready shortlist) and shortlist-to-interview conversion rate (what percentage of candidates you submit actually get interviews).
+If scoring is working, both should improve measurably within the first 60–90 days.
+If they are not improving, the scoring engine is not adding real value — regardless of how impressive the marketing copy is.

 What happens when the AI scores a candidate wrong?

 This is exactly why explainability matters.
-When you can see the factor breakdown, you can identify why the AI got it wrong — perhaps it overweighted industry experience for a role where the client does not care about industry.
-That insight lets you adjust the weighting for future roles.
-With black-box scoring, you just know it was wrong but have no way to fix it.
+When you can see the factor breakdown, you can identify why the AI got it wrong — perhaps it overweighted industry experience for a role where the client doesn't care about industry.
+That insight lets you adjust the weighting for future roles or override the default for specific clients.
+With black-box scoring, you just know it was wrong but have no way to fix it, and the same wrong pattern will repeat.

 Does candidate scoring work for all role types?